Single-Head Attention in High Dimensions: A Theory of Generalization, Weights Spectra, and Scaling Laws: Asymptotics of train and test error

-\paragraph{Behavior of gradient descent.} A natural question is whether gradient-based methods, routinely used to train neural networks, can reach global minima of the non-convex loss in Eq.~\eqref{eq:erm}, or whether they remain stuck in spurious local minima.
-In Figure \ref{fig:figure1} and Figure \ref{fig:figure2} we compare our theory with numerical results of runs of Adam \citep{kingma2015Adam} (in the standard PyTorch implementation \cite{pytorch_Adam_docs}) run on the loss of Eq.~\eqref{eq:erm} with $d=100$ and averaging over $32$ different instances, and $m=d$.
-We observe an excellent match for both the test error and the training loss, which given the non-convexity of the loss is a highly non-trivial phenomenon, whose analytical characterization is a challenging problem that we leave for future work.
-Additionally, in Figure \ref{fig:figure1} we plot Adam experiments with same parameters, but $\kappa = m/d = 3/4$.
-We observe that even with this additional constraint, Adam finds the global minimum.
+\paragraph{Behavior of gradient descent.} A natural question is whether gradient-based methods can reach global minima of the non-convex loss in Eq.~\eqref{eq:erm}, or whether they remain stuck in spurious local minima.
+In Figure~\ref{fig:figure1} and \ref{fig:figure2} we compare our theory with numerical results of runs of Adam \cite{kingma2015Adam} (details in Appendix \ref{app:more}) run on the loss of Eq.~\eqref{eq:erm} with $d=100$ and averaging over $32$ different instances, and $p=d$.
+We observe an excellent match for both the test error and the training loss for both $\kappa = 1$ and $\kappa = 3/4$.

 \paragraph{Inductive bias: weight decay implies nuclear norm on attention.} The $\ell_2$ regularization over the weights $W$ naturally translates to a nuclear norm regularization in the equivalent generalized matrix problem, see \cite{kobayashi2024weight} and Appendix \ref{app:nuclear}, naturally favoring model weights configurations with an effective lower width (i.e., implementable with fewer hidden units): a weight decay in $W$ thus implies a low-rank learned attention matrix.
 This partly explains why learning with low-rank weights (usually done for computational reasons) does not negatively affect generalization despite reducing expressivity.
-In Figure \ref{fig:figure1} (bottom right) we quantify this low-rank bias by computing the rank of the learned weight matrices in the high-dimensional limit (see Figure \ref{fig:figure1} and Eq.~\eqref{eq:res-spectrum}).

-In the limit $\lambda \to 0^+$, thanks to the mapping to linear attention (Appendix \ref{app:reduction_linear}), we can study analytically the limit $\kappa_0 \to 0^+$ for the factorized model.
-In this limit, the inductive bias is particularly beneficial.
-Among the analytical results that we inherit from \cite{erba2025nuclearroutesharpasymptotics}, we remark that the estimation error decays to zero as $\caO(\Delta d m_0 / n)$, meaning that learning is efficiently achieved on a sample scale $\caO(dm_0) \ll \caO(d^2)$, and the rank of the learned weights is of order $\caO(\kappa_0^{3/5})$.
+We quantify this bias in Claim \ref{claim:main}, where we find that all attention learners with rank satisfying $p/d \geq 1 - F_{\sqrt{\hq}/\hat{m}}(2\tilde{\lambda}/\hat{m})$ achieve the same error.
+This implies that mildly rank-constrained to massively over-parametrized architectures incur no penalty in terms of train and test error.